-If there are no co-location requirements then we can assume that worst case the BS will be radiating CAT B emissions levels.
+If there are no co-location requirements then we can assume that worst case the BS will be radiating CAT B emissions levels and co-location of two base station can’t be guaranteed without degradation of the victim base station sensitivity.

-Using the noise figure examples in table x.x.x to and a similar level of protection to the victim receiver as provided for FR1 the co-location noise in the victim must conservatively be less than -110dBm/100 kHz.
+Using the noise figure from the technology overview in table 5.5.1-1 and assume the same degradation of victim sensitivity as for FR1 base station (1dB degradation) the emission level at the victim can be determined.
+A similar level of protection to the victim receiver as provided for FR1 the co-location noise in the victim must conservatively be less than -110dBm/100 kHz.
 If CAT B emissions are assumed then an isolation of at least 70dB will be required, this is greater than the isolation assumed for FR2 and as such it seem likely that co-location emissions requirements of some sort are required in the 7 - 24 GHz region.

-Considering the FR1 style co-location requirements they have 2 difficulties when considering their use at higher frequencies:
+Considering the BS type 1-O style co-location requirements they have three difficulties when considering their use at higher frequencies:

-The emissions power levels out of the co-location reference antenna are very low as such difficult to measure
+The emissions power levels out of the co-location reference antenna required to secure the victim receiver sensitivity are very low as such difficult to measure.

+Define a relevant co-location scenario; e.g. distance between co-location reference antenna and base station.

 The antennas used for conformance testing (co-location test antennas) must be identified and a range of different antennas may be required.

+Because of these difficulties it may be necessary to develop a general concept without dependencies to a legacy passive BS antenna.

+For type -C and -H type of requirements the antenna-to-antenna isolation needs careful consideration.